Find out what it takes to get your career off the ground.

 Herzing students qualify for CRST certification immediately after graduation.
 After 4 years of work experience, you can pursue the more advanced CRSP certification.

-Certified occupational health and safety professionals are employed by government and private companies.
 Successful graduates of our Occupational Health and Safety program can find job opportunities at:

 - Manufacturing plants